For the 2025-2026 Season RED BARN Partners for Good In our Community:

-For our 45th 2024-2025 Season and the fourth year in a row, Red Barn Theatre has rolled out its Big Night Out.
-This year Red Barn is working with non-profit community partners A.H.
+For the 46th 2025-2026 Season Red Barn Theatre, for the fifth year in a row, is rolling out it’s Big Night Out – free tickets for those in need program.
+This year Red Barn is again working with non-profit community partner A.H.
 Monroe.
 A.H.
-Monroe provides affordable housing, health services including HIV/AIDS and works to address the causes of homelessness.
+Monroe provides affordable housing; health services including HIV/AIDS and works to address the causes of homelessness.

-As our partner, now four years running, A.H.
-Monroe was provided at least sixty (30) gift certificates, each good for two free tickets, a $116 value (60 tickets total) to any mainstage production.
 Red Barn also gives out numerous gift certificates to other non-profits for give away at charity auctions, raffles, and fundraisers.
-The value of free tickets this year is estimated to be about $4,000.
+The value of free tickets this year is estimated to be over $4,000.

 In years past, Red Barn received a majority of the cash funding for the program from grants.
-While these sources have dried up, we have continued our commitment to the community via the program and contribute 100% of the cash costs this year.
+While these sources dried up after the first three years, Red Barn has continued its commitment to the community via the program and contributes 100% of the cash costs this year as it did last year.
 Administrative costs were always provided by Red Barn 100%.

 Year 3 – 2023 – 2024 Season: $4,410 in Grant Funds, $5,040 Program